GeoscienceAustralia/dea-knowledge-hub/docs/validation/yearly-report/2021/index.md

 * Validation of Landsat 8 improved in accuracy, taking into account the data from this year.
 * No new data were captured during Sentinel-2A or Sentinel-2B overpasses.
 * The first Landsat 9 validation data were captured during the L8/9 underfly event, which comprised 3 or the 4 measurements taken.
-* On an averaged band-by-band basis, Landsat 8 is validated to 3.5%, Landsat 9 is validated to 222%, Sentinel-2A is validated to 3.0% and Sentinel-2B is validated to 5.2%.
+* On an averaged band-by-band basis, Landsat 8 is validated to 3.0%, Sentinel-2A is validated to 2.8% and Sentinel-2B is validated to 3.0%.
+* Not enough data are available to provide statistics on Landsat 9 validation.

 ## Introduction